Carbon And Its Compounds Online Test 9th Science Lesson 15 Questions in English

 -

-Question 91 of 10091.
-Question92.
-What does the Polycarbonate plastics contain?
-Correct
+92. What does the Polycarbonate plastics contain?

 PC – Polycarbonate plastics: PC plastic contains Bisphenol A (BPA).
 BPA leaks out of PC products used for food and drinks.